 \subsection{Resource state and measurement groups}

-To begin we consider the cubical cell complex of a logical template introduced in Subsection~\ref{secLogicalTemplate}.
-Recall this complex is referred to as the lattice $\mathcal{L}$.
-In an FBQC implementation of the template we define a fusion network from the vertices and edges of $\mathcal{L}$.
-Each vertex specifies the location of a \emph{resource state}, while the edges represent fusions (multi-qubit projective measurements) and single-qubit measurements on its qubits.
+To begin, we consider the cubical cell complex of a logical template introduced in Subsection~\ref{secLogicalTemplate}.
+Recall that this complex is referred to as the lattice $\mathcal{L}$.
+In a FBQC implementation of the template we define a fusion network from the vertices and edges of $\mathcal{L}$.
+Each vertex specifies the location of a \emph{resource state}, while the edges represent fusions (multiqubit projective measurements) and single-qubit measurements on its qubits.